ShowcaseSoftwareLtd/showcase-workshop-apis/rest-api/bi/README.md

 Standard HTTP errors are returned under error conditions.

 - `400` Invalid request
 - `404` Not found
 - `401` Authentication incorrect
 - `403` You do not have enough permissions
 - `500` Server had an error

 Note, every response object will have a status field that will denote if the request was successful.
 At present it is reserved for future use, so that we can report more complex errors than HTTP status codes.
 When checking the response to an API call is valid you must always check that the HTTP response code is `200`.

 ### Pagination

 For simplification result lists are returned in sets of 100 or 1,000 (documented with each endpoint).

 **Most endpoints** use offset-based pagination with a `start` parameter:

 - If the results were returned in batches of 100 then omitting the `start` parameter will return from 1-100. `?start=100` will return from 100-200.

 **Analytics events endpoint** uses cursor-based pagination with an `after_id` parameter for better performance:

 - See the `/api/v1/bi/analytics_events` section for details on cursor-based pagination.

 ## API Paths: GET

 ### /api/v1/bi/users

 Output an array of all users (100 per request) within the workshop with the user information.
-It will also provide info on the groups they are in and their role.
+It will also provide info on the groups they are in and showcases that they have access to.

 ```
 {